Never get it wrong again…

 The struggle is real…

 You’re tired of spending every weekend making several trips to the paint store to purchase more samples.
-Your living room wall is beginning to resemble a spotted leopard and your head is starting to spin like that chick in the Exorcist movie!
+Your living room wall is beginning to resemble a spotted leopard, your head is starting to spin and you’re actually convincing yourself that your outdated, gold painted walls aren’t so bad.

 Enter . . . the dreaded, annoying undertone.
 The undertone of a color is often not seen at first glance and takes a bit of effort to uncover.
 What you initially see is the color’s mass tone, but the undertone sneaks onto the scene like an uninvited house guest that is making themselves a little too comfortable!

-How much and what type of light a room gets can have a big effect on the undertones that come out of a color.
-Whether the light comes from a lamp or a window, what at first glance, may appear to be a ‘true color’ can suddenly look like the “red-headed stepchild.”
-(Don’t get me wrong, I love myself a “ginger” just not on my wall!)
+How much and what type of light a room gets can have a big effect on the undertones that come out in a color.
+Whether the light comes from a lamp or a window, what at first glance may appear to be one color, can suddenly begin to look completely different.

 Truth is, selecting a paint color is freakin’ hard…